KimLensico/code201/probobjdom.md

 # Problem Domain, Objects, + the DOM

 ## Objects
-Objects gorup together a set of variables and functions to create a model of a something yyou would recognize from the real world.
+Objects group together a set of variables and functions to create a model of something you would recognize from the real world.
 In n object, variables and functions take on new names.
 - in an object:
     - variables become known as *properties*
         - tells us about the object